 Are you searching for a tutorial on how to create a redirect in WordPress?

 Are you planning to delete a post in your blog or website for some reasons but didn’t know how to create a redirect of the post you’re Planning to delete?

 Are you planning to edit your post permalink but didn’t know how to create a redirect to avoid having to loose your Website visitors?
 Or

-Have our gotten a new blog and in the writing and publishing stage?
+Have you gotten to yourself a new blog and in the writing and publishing stage?
 I think you still needs to go through this tutorial because you must surly need it one day in your Website, you haven’t need it now doesn’t mean you’re not going to need it tomorrow.

 Is it that you have started developing interest in blogging, and you have also decided to get yourself a functional blog to start your publishing journey, why not read our article on how to start a blog here;

 Well you have finally reached the perfect easy to comprehend detailed step by step guide that will lead you towards achieving your desires.
 But before Proceeding to this topic i would like to first of all define the word “redirect “ in WordPress

 A redirect can be defined as a way of creating awareness of change in a direction of a particular URL to another new URL, the awareness creation can either be created to search engines and also to Website visitors.

 So whenever a redirect is created in a website,it automatically redirects visitors and search engines from old URL to the new URL.

 Types of redirects

 There are many types of redirects but we are going to explain in details the 5 most important types of redirects needed in WordPress blog.